Harvard University Asia Center

 Richard Davis has expertly crafted a stirring narrative of the last years of Song, focusing on loyalist resistance to Mongol domination as more than just a political event.
 Seen from the perspective of the conquered, the phenomenon of martyrdom reveals much about the cultural history of the Song.

-The realignment of the Chinese social order that took place over the course of the Sung dynasty set the pattern for Chinese society throughout most of the later imperial era.
-This study examines that realignment from the perspective of specific Sung families, using data on two groups of Sung elites—the grand councilors who led the bureaucracy and locally prominent gentlemen in Wu-chou (in modern Chekiang).
+The realignment of the social order that occurred over the course of the Sung dynasty set the pattern for Chinese society over most of the later imperial era.
+Bossler examines that realignment from the perspective of specific families, using data on Sung elites—grand councilors who led the bureaucracy and locally prominent gentlemen in Wu-chou.

 Unlike traditional Japanese literature, which has a rich tradition of comedy, modern Japanese literature is commonly associated with a high seriousness of purpose.
 In this pathbreaking study, Joel Cohn analyzes works by three writers—Ibuse Masuji (1898–1993), Dazai Osamu (1909–1948), and Inoue Hisashi (1934– )—whose works constitute a relentless assault on the notion that comedy cannot be part of serious literature.